Jeremy R. McCullough, P.C., Attorney & Counselor at Law, (435) 627-1260

 How can bankruptcy help me keep my home?

 First, filing bankruptcy imposes an "automatic stay," which causes all collection activities, including foreclosures, to stop immediately.
 Second, bankruptcy gives you some time to get funds to catch up your payments.
-Third, bankruptcy gives you the ability to force your mortgage company to receive the past due payments slowly over a period of up to 5 years (by filing under Chapter 13).
+Third, bankruptcy gives you the ability to force your mortgage company to receive the past due payments slowly over a period of up to 5 years with no interest or penalties (by filing under Chapter 13).

 I have talked with many people who have been strung along for months by lenders promising to adjust their mortgage, only to have the adjustment denied after months of promises.
 Even worse, I have seen where the mortgage company actually completed foreclosure of a home while someone from the same company continued to tell the owner that the adjustment was almost complete.
 Chapter 13 is an excellent tool to prevent foreclosure and get your mortgage back on track.